inverseproblem/PestoSeis/docs/source/index.rst

 ==============
 Installation
 ==============
-.. warning:: Installing the package globally with, for instance, ``pip`` (or ``pip3``) is still untested.

-Currently the only installation method tested is to deploy a folder containing the package locally, for instance cloning the Git repository, and then add the directory to the `sys.path` before importing the module `pestoseis`.
 See the :ref:`installation` for more details.

 ==================
-For users
+User guide
 ==================
-The User guide provides information about how to use the package with examples.
+The User guide provides information about functionality and how to use the package with examples.

 -----------------------------
 Traveltimes and rays in 2D
 -----------------------------

 See :ref:`ttimerays_guide`.

 --------------------------
 Wave propagation in 2D